tomgxz/Kraken/REPORT.md

   ![Main Page Template diagram](https://github.com/Tomgxz/Kraken/blob/report/.readmeassets/templates/MainPageTemplate.png?raw=true)

   This is the main "template" on which all pages are built, where the main content will be displayed inside.
-Defining this in a separate file beforehand (`/templates/base.html`) means that the website has a more unified feel and allows the user to go home and access the navigation menu.
+Defining this in a separate file beforehand (`/templates/base.html`) means the website has a more unified feel and allows the user to go home and access the navigation menu.
 Defining it in a separate file also removes redundancy, as the code for it only appears once.

   Home Button
   >The Home button is placed in the top left-hand corner so that it is easy to find and matches how other websites do it; it conforms to the established design patterns and standardised expectations that the user will be familiar with.